Azure/azure-sdk-for-python/azure-mgmt/README.rst

 replace the old Azure Service Management (ASM).

 This package does not contain any code in itself.
-It installs a set of packages that provide management APIs for the various Azure servies.
+It installs a set of packages that provide management APIs for the various Azure services.

 All packages in this bundle have been tested with Python 2.7, 3.3 and 3.4.